vitor2806/nlw-return-impulse/README.md

 - Mobile version
   - to run mobile version you must first change mobile/libs/api.ts
     - in this file you can change ip variable so it matches your local machine Ipv4 address.
-  - its also needed that you have a compatible mobile simulator or expo go installed in your phone.
+  - its also needed that you have a compatible mobile emulator or expo go installed in your phone.

 ```bash
 # nlw-return/mobile